 Admission Requirements (full-time only)

-Admission into the M.Sc. in Management program will be judged primarily on the applicant’s potential to undertake research successfully and his/her prospects for completion of the program.
+Admission into the M.Sc. in Management program will be judged primarily on the applicant’s potential to undertake research successfully and their prospects for completion of the program.
 Applicants will submit a research proposal statement on applying to the program.

 The normal requirement for admission to the master’s program in management is an Honours Bachelor of Commerce degree (or equivalent, e.g 4-year Commerce, Bachelor of Business Administration or similar degrees) with at least a B+ average.
 Applicants who do not meet the normal requirements for admission may be required to completed additional courses, extra to the normal program requirements.